Maryland Medical Malpractice Lawyer

 Our Maryland medical malpractice attorneys represent victims of medical negligence and their families in lawsuits brought against their doctors, hospitals, and nursing homes.

 Have you or someone you love been harmed or killed by a medical mistake in the Baltimore-Washington area?
-If so, you may be entitled to bring a malpractice claim to recover financial compensation for your loss, including medical bills, lost income, and, most importantly, for pain and suffering damages.
+If so, you should be looking for the best possible Maryland medical malpractice lawyers who have a history of success.
+Because you may be entitled to bring a malpractice claim to recover financial compensation for your loss, including medical bills, lost income, and, most importantly, for pain and suffering damages.

 Call us right now at 800-883-8082 to find out if we can help you.
 The call is confidential and free.
 You can also fill out this brief claim review form.
 Learn more about your options and what our Maryland malpractice attorneys may be able to do to bring you justice for the harm that has been done.Why Baltimore Medical Malpractice Lawyers Miller & Zois Should Be Your Choice

-We take malpractice cases to trial throughout Maryland.
+The top medical malpractice lawyers take cases to trial.
+We do.
 In 2018, we brought it over $10 million for our clients in settlements and verdicts in malpractice cases.
 Our last malpractice trial in P.G.
 County lead to a $5.5 million verdict.
 In 2016, our client was awarded $1.5 million in a case in Baltimore County where the insurance company refused to make any settlement offer at all.
 We followed that up a few months later with a $10 million verdict against the University of Maryland Medical Systems.
 In 2013, a jury awarded our client $5.5 million in Prince George's County.
 Make no mistake.
 The best medical malpractice lawyers in Maryland are the ones that consistently obtain great verdicts for their clients.

 These verdicts get attention.
 Far more quietly, we are delivering even greater results for our clients in confidential settlements in cases few will hear about.
-Because the vast majority of our medical malpractice cases settle successfully before trial.
+Because the vast majority of our medical malpractice claims settle successfully before trial.
+In 2019, we have already recovered over $10 million for our clients in Maryland cases.
 What you can expect from us - and what our past and present clients will tell you - is that if we take your case, we will fight for you with every weapon we have.

 The take-home message for you if you are looking for a malpractice lawyer to fight for you is that Miller & Zois has a real history of success with insurance companies and hospitals throughout Maryland.
 We will put that experience to work for you.